Main aim

 Lead in

-Have all your students stand up, and then show them the Opposites song video.
+Have students stand up and play the Opposites song video.
 Act out the lyrics of the song and encourage the students to follow along.

 Vocabulary